 Shaunda's Recovery Is Nothing Less Than A Miracle

 Shaunda Clark, 31, had just returned home from traveling on Saturday, March 6, 2015.
-She wasn't feeling well and her doctors office was closed, so she went to a nearby urgent care center.
-The doctor at the center told Shaunda that she had a case of the measles and sent her home to rest.
-The doctor at the urgent care center never ordered a blood test, so neither he or Shaunda knew that she actually had a virus racing through her system.
+She wasn't feeling well and her doctor's office was closed, so she went to a nearby urgent care center.
+The doctor at the center could not find anything wrong with Shaunda, so he sent her home to rest.

-Four days later, on March 10, Shaunda wasn't feeling any better so she went back to the urgent care center.
-A different doctor could not determine what was wrong.
-On March 10, 2015, she was hospitalized, and tests showed her heart was only working at a 20 percent capacity.
+Four days later, Shaunda was hospitalized and tests showed her heart was only working at 20 percent capacity.
 Within 24 hours, her respiratory system collapsed and she was intubated so she could breathe.
-She was transferred to Desert Springs Hospital on March 12 and went into a coma.
+She was transferred to Desert Springs Hospital and went into a coma.